 Otto Wagner In Vienna

-7 Keys To Art Nouveau Architecture Made In Vienna
+7 Must Sees Of Art Nouveau Architecture Vienna

 Austrian architect and artist Otto Wagner was key in bringing Vienna into the 20th century.
 His modernist and art nouveau architecture is about keeping it simple while making functional items look decorative.
 If Coco Chanel was an architect, she would have designed like Wagner.

 Try to see just half of his 7 signature pieces below and your image of Vienna may change forever.

 Otto Wagner (1841 to 1918) was one of the founding members of the revolutionary artists' association Vienna Secession.
 The trained architect, visual artist and brick layer shaped Vienna with a series of constructions, from the Austrian Postal Savings Bank, villas, railway stations, and residential buildings to the most beautiful Art Nouveau weir on the Danube.